Afsimsek25/resume/README.md

 - Contribute to improving the QA process and quality standards.
 - Determine testing tools and software that can be implemented to aid QA and maximize testing coverage.
 - Cooperate with QA Manager in elaboration, introduction and facilitation of new processes and practices in context of various delivery streams.
 Be highly committed to create world class automation for regression and feature testing.

 ### MERSYS LLC (09.2020 – 07.2021)
 **Software Developer in Test Intern** – Remote

-MERSYS is a software company that produces solutions to many problems.
-- About 1 year of software QA experience on enterprise web applications.
-- To understand product requirements and develop test plan, test cases, execute tests and reporting of defects.
+During my internship at Mersys, I worked on the Campus platform—an innovative learning management system designed to enhance educational experiences for institutions.
+As an SDET intern, I contributed to both manual and automated testing efforts to ensure the platform’s features were reliable, stable, and of high quality.
+- Performed Web UI test automation and API testing to validate the stability, performance, and functionality of the Campus application.
+- Developed and maintained automated test frameworks using Java, Selenium, TestNG, Cucumber, and RestAssured.
+-  Collaborated with development and product teams to define test requirements and optimize testing strategies.
+- Enhanced test coverage and efficiency, contributing to a smoother and more accessible learning experience for users.

 ---